Electric Warrior (comics): Creation

+"The robot warrior's design for the metal hat is meant to look like a headdress.
+The warrior part of the image came from the Native-American thing, while the electric part came from the future thing.”

 Summary

 The series in set in a future where the rich (Elites) live in luxury, their lifestyles supported by an array of cybernetic devices and robots, while the poor (Zigs) are forced to struggle for their existence in the lower levels of the city.
 When one of the robot policemen, known as the Electric Warriors, or Leks, develops self-awareness, it begins to question the correctness of the social order and decides to help the Zigs.
 This robot is called 9-03, and it falls in love with a Zig crone called Kinsolving, whom he protects from any and all harm.
 He then helps the Zigs by giving them food and supplies taken from the Elites up above.

 At the same time, a man named Derek Two-Shadow is living in the forest with a tribe of natural born natives called Primmies.
 They have rejected all forms of modern technology.
 A female scholar, Quintana, is sent into the forest to live with the Primmies and study them.
 She gets to know Derek Two-Shadow, and learns of his history and life.
 He was born as a Zig, but escaped to the wilderness when he was still a child.
 One night, a group of genetic mutants (Genidiots) sneaks into the Primmie camp to steal food.
 Quintana is startled to see one, and she shoots and kills three of them with her laser pistol.
 She did not know that the Genidiots were allowed to steal food in exchange for peace between the two factions.
 With the killing of the three intruders, the peace is broken and the Genidiots will attack.
 She offers her weapons to defend the village, but since this goes against the Primmie principle of rejecting technology, she is told to leave and never come back.

 When the Leks sent to capture 9-03 learn of Kinsolving's close relationship with 9-03, they decide to kidnap her and take her to headquarters for further questioning.
 9-03 storms into the Elite leader's office and demands he release Kinsolving.
 The leader's name is Magistrate Marder.
 He agrees to free Kinsolving in exchange for letting his techs examine 9-03 and figure out how he became sentient.
 9-03 manages to free Kinsolving, but when a group of gunships sent to pursue them fires a warning shot, 9-03 sees that the shot is going to kill a Zig family.
 He throws himself in front of the shot and saves the Zigs, but he is blown to pieces.